box/developer.box.com/content/guides/box-relay/index.md

 # Box Relay

-[Box Relay][boxrelay] is a workflow automation application that enables Box power users to easily automate and accelerate business processes centered around content.
+[Box Relay][boxrelay] is a workflow automation application that enables Box power users to automate and accelerate business processes centered around content.
 Currently, there are two API [endpoints][workflow] developers can use with more planned to be released in the future.
 Both were created to work directly with [manual start flows][manualstart].

 ## Required Scopes